Hatsune Miku: Project Mirai 2: Reception

 Hatsune Miku: Project Mirai DX received "generally favorable reviews" according to review aggregator Metacritic.

 Morgan Sleeper of Nintendo Life called the game "one of the 3DS' greatest hits," stating, "Its rhythm game core is inspired and addictive, the presentation is charming and fun, and there's no shortage of activities to keep you happily busy between songs, with dress-up, interior decorating, choreography, and a full-on Puyo Puyo mode all providing enjoyable distractions from the dancefloor."
 GameRevolution gave the game a nine out of ten, praising the game for its controls, amount of songs, creation tools, and videos, while criticizing the distracting background videos.
-Kyle Burleson of Destructoid called the entry his "least favorite outing of hers in the realm of games," criticizing its lack of difficulty and praising the amount of content.
+Kyle Burleson of Destructoid called the entry his "least favorite outing of hers in the realm of games," criticizing its lack of difficulty but praising the amount of content.

-Song List
+Song list

 There are 48 songs (79 if different singers is counted).

 17 (27) songs are brand new while 31 (52) songs are from previous games.